wyy252/TrafficCrashAnalysis/README.md

 # TrafficCrashAnalysis
 A data analysis project investigating the causes of traffic accidents in Chicago.
+To run the web application, use the following command:
+python -m streamlit run web.py

 ## Project Idea:
 I want  to conduct a data analysis on the causes of traffic accidents, which will include the following components: